Adebureaux/Tarification/README.md

 # Tarification

 This project is a simple price calculator for goods transport.
-This program works in shell, it's asks you some information about a transport from France to France and gives you a rate depending on the distance and on the weight of the package, based on Geods price list.
+This program works in shell, it's asks you some informations about a transport in France and gives you a rate depending on the distance and on the weight of the package, based on Geods price list.
+The program is designed to write on standart output and user should write informations on standart input.